infotexture/ot-mkdocs-demo/docs/parameters/parameters-base-html.md

 -   **args.xhtml.toc.class**

-    Specifies the value of the @class attribute on the <body\> element in the TOC file.
+    Specifies the value of the @class attribute on the &lt;body&gt; element in the TOC file.

 -   **args.xhtml.toc.xsl**